Things to Do at Centennial Pavilion in Monrovia

 Opening Hours

-Generally open Monday-Friday 9:00 AM - 5:00 PM, weekend hours vary depending on events
+Generally open Monday-Friday 9:00 AM - 4:00 PM, though hours can vary for special events.
+Worth calling ahead to confirm access.

 Tickets & Pricing